cnpryer/huak/README.md

   lint      Lint the project's Python code new       Create a new project at <path>
-  publish   Builds and uploads current project to a registry remove    Remove a dependency from the project run       Run a command within the project's environment context test      Test the project's Python code update    Update dependencies added to the project*
+  publish   Builds and uploads current project to a registry remove    Remove dependencies from the project run       Run a command within the project's environment context test      Test the project's Python code update    Update dependencies added to the project*